 If family communications are already strained or the group doesn’t work well together, you may want to include an outside facilitator.

-A social worker, religious leader, or elder mediator could help the group work through difficult subjects.
+A social worker, religious leader, or elder mediator could help the group work through complex subjects.

-Whether or not you include your older adult depends on your situation.
+Whether or not you include your loved one depends on your situation.

 It could make some seniors feel like they’re a terrible burden, while others may feel more comfortable knowing that everyone is working together and their wishes will be respected.